 If you're Berkshire Hathaway HomeServices in La Mesa, you rely on Chuck Sackett.
 He is branch manager/broker-associate at the rambling office overlooking Interstate 8 toward La Mesa to the north and El Cajon to the east.

-With a career in real estate since 1972, Sackett is chief recruiter for the sprawling agency.
-He came out of retirement a few years ago to help out at the former Prudential Real Estate branch, and hasn't left since.
+With a career in real estate since 1972, Sackett is chief recruiter for the agency.
+He came out of retirement a few years ago to help out at the former Prudential Real Estate branch and hasn't left since.

-Sackett grew up in Mission Hills, started selling homes there at 27, and stayed in the business.
-He's lived in East County the past 15 years and is quick to tout its praises.
+Sackett grew up in Mission Hills, started selling homes there at when he was 27 and stayed in the business.
+He has lived in East County the past 15 years and is quick to tout its praises.

 "The average home price $425,000.
 That's what's so good about East County," he said.
 "I think it's the best-kept secret in all of Southern California.
 You can buy a three-bedroom, two-bath house with a pool for $450,000 or so.
 Where else can you do that?
 The 'June gloom,' we don't have it.
 In 20 minutes, you're downtown."

-Without disclosing numbers, Sackett said 2013 was a good year for the office, and 2014 is shaping up well thanks in part to the many agents he's hired.
+Without disclosing numbers, Sackett said 2013 was a good year for the office, and 2014 is shaping up well thanks in part to the many agents he has hired.
 Midrange-priced homes are selling best, he said.

 "My top agent's gross commission income was over $1 million last year," Sackett said.
 "You'd think someone like that is selling coastal properties in Coronado or La Jolla, but there is a chance to make a generous income out here selling homes, because they are more affordable."

-After more than four decades in residential real estate, Sackett still looks forward to coming to the office.
+After more than four decades in residential real estate, Sackett said, he still looks forward to coming to the office.
 Helping other agents succeed is his great motivator.